This week we welcome Senior Admission Counselor Samantha Rose-Sinclair to the blog. Welcome, Sammy!

 One more time for good measure: Schools don’t practice “gotcha” admission review.
 When a recommender highlights an activity that a student forgot to mention, we’ll note it.
 When a student laments a class they just couldn’t fit into their schedule, we understand there’s only so much time in the day.
 Still, those aforementioned college forums are riddled with “I wish I…”, “Help!
 I forgot…” and various other shoulda/coulda/wouldas.
 We get it!
 This process can drum up self-reflection and subsequent anxieties you’ve never experienced before.
 But regardless of the decision awaiting at the end, submitting college applications is a huge achievement, and your personal growth over the past four years to get to this point is even bigger.
 So, it’s your turn: we extend grace- we just hope you’ll be kind to yourself too.

-This blog is roughly double the length as most of those 30,000 essays we’ve read to date.
+This blog is roughly double the length of most of those 30,000 essays we’ve read to date.
 Not including the title and the listing of application typos, there were four typos of my own.
 Did you notice them?
 They may have been momentarily distracting, but were you able to understand the bigger message?
 That’s the point.
 A typo in a tweet about a president’s Investiture doesn’t take away from the gravity of the day, an error in a blog doesn’t override the message, a mistake in an application doesn’t preclude admission.
 So, whether you’re applying to Georgia Gech, or somewhere else entirely, one mistake doesn’t erase years of hard work.
 We look forward to getting to know you–humanity and all.

 If you would like to subscribe to receive blog entries when they post, please enter your email address above, or click the “Subscribe” button in the header at the top of this page.
 We also welcome comments or feedback @gtadmission on Twitter.